Paula Scher: Personal life

-In January 1970, Paula Scher met Seymour Chwast when she was a senior at the Tyler School of Art.
+In January 1970, Scher met Seymour Chwast when she was a senior at the Tyler School of Art.
 They met through an interview at Push Pin Studios, arranged by an art director named Harris Lewine, where she took her portfolio to him.
 In 1973, she and Chwast married, and divorced five years later.
 They remarried in 1989.
 Scher and Chwast live and work in New York City.